We are exploring how volunteers can work within care homes to enhance the lives of the residents.

-We are currently working in 15 locations, as diverse as central London, rural Braintree, and York.
+We are currently working in over 20 locations, as diverse as central London, rural Braintree, and York.

 Each Friends group is there to add value to the quality of lives of the residents in each care home and support them to have more choice over their day-to-day lives.

 We do this initially by developing befriending services on the site.
 We have already found that this is particularly valued by some residents who through deteriorating health do not have the confidence to come out of their rooms.